Skip to content

 How It Works

-LicenseKit is an API-first licensing and reporting backend with three distinct auth surfaces:
+LicenseKit is an API-first licensing, fulfillment, and reporting backend with three distinct auth surfaces:

 SurfaceHeaderUse it forSuccess envelope

-ManagementAuthorization: Bearer <token>products, policies, customers, licenses, devices, events, webhooks, reporting{data, meta}
+ManagementAuthorization: Bearer <token>products, policies, customers, orders, subscriptions, licenses, devices, events, webhooks, reporting{data, meta}

 RuntimeAuthorization: License <license-key>activation, validation, check, consume, deactivate, offline issuance, floating leases{data, signature, meta}